bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 make a copy of it, and stick it right here like that.
 That is going to end up looking like that when it is done when it is done cloning and appending.
-That is what it is going to do sort of in code rather than physically adding the **html** like I just did there.
+That is what it is going to do sort of in code rather than physically adding the <b>html</b> like I just did there.
 So it is going to add that on there, it is going to clone it, and then appended to the slider and then I need to set the CSS of that of that second.
 A new ordered list.